Direct evidence for r-process nucleosynthesis in delayed MeV emission from the SGR 1806-20 magnetar giant flare: Parameter Exploration

 Fig.~\ref{fig:params} shows the effect of varying the key model parameters entering our nucleosynthesis and light-curve calculations.
 Each panel shows a model in which a single parameter $\{M_{\rm ej}, Y_e, \bar{v}, \beta\}$ has been varied from its value in the fiducial model ($M_{\rm ej} \approx 1.2 \times 10^{-6},\, Y_e = 0.40, \, \bar{v} = 0.15,\,\beta = 6$), which we show for comparison with solid black lines.

-The electron fraction of the ejecta depends on the depth below the neutron star surface excavated by mass ejected during the flare and any weak interactions that occur during the ejection process.
-We find the effects of changing $Y_e$ (top left panel) may be substantial, affecting both the peak time-scale and decay rate of the MeV emission.
-In particular, higher $Y_e > 0.40$ results in a lower fraction of the total ejecta mass being synthesized into $r$-process nuclei, thus reducing the radioactive gamma ray emission.
+The electron fraction of the ejecta depends on the depth below the neutron star surface excavated in mass ejected during the flare and any weak interactions that occur during the ejection process.
+We find the effects of changing $Y_e$ (top left panel) may affect both the peak time-scale and decay rate of the MeV emission.
+In particular, higher $Y_e > 0.40$ results in a lower fraction of the total ejecta mass being synthesized into $r$-process nuclei, thus reducing the radioactive gamma-ray emission.
 A lower electron fraction $Y_e < 0.40$ changes the distribution of mass between the $r$-process abundance peaks by producing more heavy neutron rich nuclei and fewer light seed nuclei, therefore steepening the late-time decay rate.

 The bulk velocity $\bar{v}$ (top right panel) controls the early time magnitude and peak timescale of the transient.
 Faster expanding ejecta ($\bar{v} = 0.2c$) decompresses more quickly and become optically-thin earlier when the energy generation rate from decaying nuclei is larger (Eq.~\eqref{eq:analytic_qdot}), resulting in earlier and brighter peak emission (Eq.~\eqref{eq:tthin}).
 The opposite is true for slower ejecta ($\bar{v} = 0.1c$).